 Access to safe and affordable transportation has direct impact on the economic opportunities and quality of life of the affected communities.
 All these benefits apply to both men and women, but tend to affect women differently.
 Due to their different social and economic roles and activities women have different transport needs, priorities and transport patterns than men.
 Given their responsibilities for fetching food, water and fuel, women tend to spend a lot of their time traveling (often by foot and together with children), are more likely to make more but shorter trips than men with multiples stops at shops, markets, schools, health care providers and childcare facilities and have a greater need for affordable fares, good lighting and safety.
 Transport projects that take these differences into account can bring significant benefits to women in terms of increased mobility, access to basic services, employment and education opportunities.

 Multinational Development Banks (MDBs) as well as bilateral and national development banks and many other leading development organizations have a growing commitment to finance and support infrastructure projects and programs that incorporate gender considerations.
 They have developed a number of guidelines, practical tools, policies, and manuals that are based on best practice and aim to facilitate a gender-inclusive approach.
-Most of the materials were developed for traditionally procured projects but are also applicable to public-private partnership (PPP) projects.
-Some more recent publications, guidance materials, and policies focus specifically on PPPs and gender inclusion.
-Read more.
+Key recommendations for integrating gender considerations in infrastructure projects and programs are the following:

 Sector-Specific Gender Tools

 The extent to and way in which gender considerations could be incorporated into the design and implementation of an infrastructure project depend at least to some degree on the specific infrastructure sector.
 Listed below are guidance materials, toolkits and other online resources that were developed by international organizations, national governments and non-government organizations to mainstream gender into transport projects: